"You'll never know peace": Ebuka's wife fumes as lady curses him over Yemi Cregx

 - A diehard fan of BBTitans Yemi Cregx recently called out the show’s host, Ebuka, over his unsettling line of questioning during the last eviction show

-- The individual mentioned how she has been praying against the host and his wife came across the insensitive
+- The individual mentioned how she has been praying against the host, and his wife came across the insensitive post

 - Without mincing her words, Cynthia heavily clamped down on the individual and sounded a strong note of warning to others